iamsuperdoopercoolmax/Zultar-Discord-Multi-Tool/README.md

 - No installation needed

 ## Contributing
-Feel free to fork, open issues, or submit pull requests!
+Feel free to fork, open issues, or submit pull requests to add new tools!

 ## License
 MIT License